Making A Difference Every Day

 The ECU Health Duplin Hospital Chaplain Program is an opportunity for local ordained ministers to provide spiritual and inspirational support to patients, families, visitors and team members.
 To learn more about this program, call 910-296-2629 and leave a message along with your email.
 The Volunteer Coordinator will contact you to give you more information on how you can participate in the ECU Health Duplin Hospital Volunteer Chaplain Program.
 Apply online.

 Our student summer program is designed to teach students ages 15-17 the importance of community service.
 Assignments provide opportunities to learn about health care careers as well as careers in other areas.
 The atmosphere at ECU Health Duplin fosters growth, maturity and responsibility.
-The VolunTEEN Program is scheduled to run from June 20 through August 12.
+The VolunTEEN Program is scheduled to run from June 20 through August 12, 2023.
 Each VolunTEEN must commit to volunteering to one, four-hour shift per week as scheduled.
-Shifts are available from 8:30 a.m. to 12:30 p.m. or 1 p.m. to 5 p.m., Monday through Friday.
-The application must be complete online or received by Friday, April 1, 2022.
+Shifts are available Monday through Thursday from 8 a.m. to 12 p.m. or 12 p.m. to 4 p.m., and on Friday 8 a.m. to 12 p.m.
+The application must be completed online or received by Friday, April 1, 2023.
 Each VolunTEEN must complete a minimum of 30 hours during the summer in order to complete the program and be eligible to return during the school year and/or following summer.
-Please note proof of COVID-19 vaccines are required to volunteer.
-Thank you for your interest in our program.
 For more information, call 910-296-2629 or email [email protected] you can also apply online.

 Adults and College volunteers (18 and older) are needed to help in all areas of ECU Health Medical Center.